occampos/Global-Terror-Analysis/README.md

 Dashboard Interactivity and User-Friendliness:
 The Power BI dashboard is designed to be interactive, allowing users to explore the data from different perspectives.
 Filters, slicers, and drill-down features enable users to gain deeper insights and answer specific questions, enhancing the overall user experience.

-Report Generation and Sharing:
-Once the dashboard is complete, the project team generates reports summarizing the data findings and the methods used for data cleaning and visualization.
-These reports are shared with stakeholders and decision-makers, providing them with actionable insights derived from the processed data.

 Benefits:

-Enhanced data quality through rigorous SQL-based data cleaning.
+- Enhanced data quality through rigorous SQL-based data cleaning.
-Improved decision-making through intuitive and interactive visualizations.
-Accessible insights for stakeholders, promoting data-driven actions.
-Time-saving and efficient data preparation using SQL and Power BI automation.
+- Time-saving and efficient data preparation using SQL and Power BI automation.
+- Improved inisght regarding global terrorism through intuitive, dynamic, and interactive visualizations.
-The successful execution of this project empowers the organization with a comprehensive data analytics tool that transforms complex data into meaningful visualizations, enabling better strategic planning, data-driven decision-making, and improved business performance.
+- The successful execution of this project highlights the ability to use comprehensive data analytics tools that transforms complex data into meaningful visualizations, enabling better strategic planning, data-driven decision-making, and improved business performance.